Land Rover Discovery SUV - Practicality & boot space

 Land Rover Discovery interior space & storage

 Many cars bill themselves as seven-seaters, but the third row is often best reserved for small children, or adults you’re not particularly fond of.
 The Discovery, on the other hand, can seat four adults in comfort.
-Six-footers in the very back row won’t find their knees touching the seats in front of them, nor should their heads graze the car’s roof.
+Six-footers in the very back row won’t find their knees touching the seats in front of them, nor should their heads graze the car’s roof, and every seat is near a charger to keep mobile devices topped up.

 The second row of seats gets a split-folding function and slides backwards and forwards as standard, while the two third-row seats fold individually.
-Go for HSE or HSE Luxury trim and all the rear seats can be folded using the touchscreen or a smartphone app.
-SE trim and above includes five ISOFIX mounting points: one in the front and two each in the second and third rows; note that S trim does without the front point.
+Go for R-Dynamic HSE trim and all the rear seats can be folded using the touchscreen or a smartphone app.
+Every trim also includes five ISOFIX mounting points: one in the front and two each in the second and third rows.

 The Discovery’s interior is peppered with storage spaces – although some are trim-dependent.
 All come with a huge central cubby and the lid of this can be folded back to provide those in the second row with another place to put their stuff.
-Further lidded storage areas can be found in the third row by the windows, while SE trim and above includes twin gloveboxes.
+Further lidded storage areas can be found in the third row by the windows and there are handy twin gloveboxes.

 The Discovery’s boot varies in size depending on how many seats you have up.
 With all seven in place, its 228-litre capacity is similar to a supermini; have six seats up and the 698 litres of available storage is roughly equal to the load area of a large estate car like the Skoda Superb.
 With five seats in place, the figure is 1,137 litres, while the 2,406 litres of available space with the second and third rows dropped puts the Discovery firmly in van territory.